 Terms you may become familiar with will include:

 - ‘staging’, as doctors look to identify the ‘stage’ of prostate cancer – or how far it has spread

-- ‘watchful waiting’, which is essentially delaying potentially invasive treatment to see if the cancer or symptoms actually develop
+- ‘watchful waiting’, which is essentially delaying potentially invasive treatmentas you will be kept an eye on over a long term basis to see if you start getting symptom

 - ‘active surveillance’, to find any signs of progression as early as possible via undergoing regular PSA tests, MRI scans and biopsies

 Should you find yourself with a diagnosis, support can be found down many avenues.
 Not only can you turn to your own network of friends and family.
 There are several organisations, including charities and the NHS, that offer help you may not even realise you need.
 Here are just a few of the places you can turn to:

 Prostate Cancer UK offers a wide variety of support to those managing a prostate cancer diagnosis.
 They offer a Specialist Nurse helpline to talk through matters like understanding your diagnosis, what treatments are available and also fatigue and sexual issues that may arise.
 Also they provide emotional support and help with diet and exercise.
 In addition, Prostate Cancer UK can help you find support local to you and support groups.
 It also offers an online community to join.
 Specialist Nurse helpline 0800 074 8383